dev-academy-programme/concepts/testing/writing-tests.md

-So yesterday we were introduced to Tape, a simple testing framework.
-Today, we're going to use it to write some tests.

 It's important that tests are clear, and state exactly what you expect the code to do.
 Very often, a developer starting on a new project will look at the the tests of a codebase to understand what is going on.
 It's important that your tests are as clear as possible.

 To enable this, it's common to write tests according to a simple formula.
 Each test should be made up of 3 distinct parts: